-The Group handles employee departure (whether by resignation or dismissal) in compliance with applicable employment laws and regulations.
-An exit interview will be arranged with employees who resign to understand the reasons for his/her departure and consider any suggestions for improvement.
+The Group handles employee departure (whether by resignation or dismissal or termination) in compliance with applicable employment laws and regulations.
+An exit interview will be arranged with departing employees to understand the reasons for their departure and/or consider any suggestions for improvement and/or assistance.